rtCamp/Frappe-Manager/docs/reference/migrations.md

 **One bench:** asks whether to roll the bench back to its pre-migration state, or to skip the rollback and leave it as it is for manual fixing and a retry with `fm migrate <bench>`.

-**`--all-benches`:** asks whether to **archive** the failed benches and keep the successful ones migrated, or to **revert the migration for every bench**.
+**`all`:** asks whether to **archive** the failed benches and keep the successful ones migrated, or to **revert the migration for every bench**.

 ### `--on-failure=rollback` {#on-failure-rollback}

 Rolls back without asking: backups are restored, the recorded version is rewound, and the command exits non-zero.
-With `--all-benches` this reverts every bench, not just the failed one, and prints how to reinstall the previous CLI.
+With `all` this reverts every bench, not just the failed one, and prints how to reinstall the previous CLI.

 !!! tip "Use it in automation"
     This is what the inline migration gate uses, and the safe default for unattended runs of a single production bench.